Rebecca Miller, Ph.D.

 Providing Training and Technical Assistance, Person Centered Planning

 My research interests include processes of recovery from psychiatric and substance use disorders, especially innovative and community-based collaborations.

-I am currently working on the Person Centered Planning Implementation grant, as well as other projects related to implementing person-centered planning around the state of CT.
-Other interests include humor and its role in recovery and wellness, the relationship between person and provider, and peer support.
+I am currently working as the Director of Peer Support and Volunteer Services at CMHC, as well as other projects related to implementing person-centered planning around the state of CT.
+Other interests include humor and its role in recovery and wellness, and the relationship between person and provider..
 Curriculum Vitae